RohanNafde/valentines/README.md

 # 💌 Will You Be My Valentine?

-A cute, interactive web-based Valentine's Day proposal.
+A cute, interactive web-based Valentine's Day proposal for my Moonshine.
 This project features a playful "Yes/No" mechanic where the "No" button is elusive, and the "Yes" button grows until it's the only option!

 ## ✨ Features

 * **Interactive Buttons:**
   * **No Button:** Runs away, changes text to guilt-trip the user (playfully!), and eventually resets if they are too stubborn.
   * **Yes Button:** Grows in size with every rejection of the "No" button.
 * **Dynamic Media:** Changes GIFs/Images based on the user's choices.
 * **Confetti & Effects:** Floating hearts background and smooth animations.
 * **PDF Letter:** A hidden feature that allows the special person to open a digital letter after they say "Yes."